 To get started with SwaggerHub, go to swaggerhub.com and create an account or sign in with your GitHub credentials.
 After signing in, you see the SwaggerHub dashboard.

 SwaggerHub contains the same Swagger Editor that you can access online.
-This provides you with real-time validation as you work on your API spec.
+This editor provides you with real-time validation as you work on your API spec.
 However, unlike the standalone Swagger Editor, with SwaggerHub’s Swagger Editor, you can toggle between several modes:

-Not only does SwaggerHub allow you to save your Swagger spec, you can save different versions of your spec.
-This means you can experiment with new content by simply adding a new version.
+SwaggerHub not only allows you to save your OpenAPI spec but also save different versions of your spec.
+As a result, you can experiment with new content by adding a new version.
 You can return to any version you want, and you can also publish or unpublish any version.

 When you publish a version, the published version becomes Read Only.
-If you want to make changes to a published version (rather than creating a new version), you can unpublish the version and make edits on it.
+If you want to make changes to a published version (rather than creating a new version), you can unpublish the version and make edits to it.

 app.swaggerhub.com) remains in the URL.
-Although this base URL isn’t customizable, you can add your own company logo and visual branding as desired.
+Although this base URL isn’t customizable, you can add your company logo and visual branding as desired.

 Key to the review process is the ability for team members to comment on the spec inline, similar to Google Docs and its margin annotations.
 When you’re working in SwaggerHub’s editor, a small plus sign appears to the left of every line.
 Click the plus button to add a comment inline at that point.